How To Insure a Car With a Rebuilt or Salvage Title

 Can you get insurance on a salvage title car?

-No, a car with a salvage title is not legally allowed to drive on the roads, and it can't be insured.
-However, if you repair the car to meet your state's standards, a salvage title car can be issued a rebuilt title.
-Then it can then be insured and driven on the roads.
+No, a car with a salvage title can't be insured and isn't legally allowed to be on the roads.
+However, if you repair the car to meet your state's standards, the title can be reissued as a rebuilt title.
+Then the car can be insured and driven on the roads.

 Do rebuilt salvage cars cost more to insure?

-Yes, it usually costs up to 20% more to insure cars that have a rebuilt title because of the higher risks associated with these types of major repairs.
-However, you can lower insurance costs for a rebuilt car by not using the car for commuting or qualifying for a discount by having multiple policies with the same insurance company.
+Cars with a rebuilt salvage title can be more expensive to insure because insurance companies might view them as more likely to be in accidents.
+However, you can lower insurance costs for a rebuilt car by not using the car for commuting or by qualifying for a discount for having multiple policies with the same insurance company.

 Can you get full coverage on a rebuilt title car?

-Yes, it is possible to get full-coverage insurance.
+Yes, it is possible to get full coverage insurance with a rebuilt title.
 However, not all companies offer it.
 The potential payout for damage to the vehicle may be less because a car with a rebuilt title is generally worth less than a car with a clean title.
 In many cases, it's a better deal to only get liability insurance for a car with a rebuilt title.

 What are the best insurance companies for rebuilt salvage title cars?